Event Summary

 Key Points

-• Learn practical approaches to building strong employer partnerships and co-designing provision that meets regional economic needs
+• Hear practical approaches to building employer partnerships and using Local Skills Improvement Plans to shape provision

 Sponsorship